-- we considered whether the Board of Directors' assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit; - we analyzed the financial position of BATIF p.l.c. and B.A.T. p.l.c as at year-end to identify significant going concern risks, including the liquidity and solvency positions; - we considered whether the outcome of our audit procedures to confirm the ability of the shareholder to fulfill its obligations arising from the loan payables to the Company, as described in the Key Audit Matter section of our auditor's report, could indicate a significant going concern risk. - we verified that the maturity of the receivables from group undertakings fully matches to the maturity of the bonds issued by the Company to ensure that the Company is in a position to timely repay the bonds and related interest.
+- we considered whether the Board of Directors' assessment of the going concern risks includes all relevant information of which we are aware as a result of our audit; - we analysed the financial position of BATIF p.l.c. and B.A.T. p.l.c as at year-end to identify significant going concern risks, including the liquidity and solvency positions; - we considered whether the outcome of our audit procedures to confirm the ability of the shareholder to fulfil its obligations arising from the loan payables to the Company, as described in the Key Audit Matter section of our auditor's report, could indicate a significant going concern risk.